MateuszOtmianowski/R-notes/Notes.md

 - str() and summary() are used for fast data exploration, glimpse() is equivalent to str();
 - when changing values in the column the desired mapping could be done in a vector like x=c('a'='A', 'b'='B',...) values can be the assigned by df$column_name_1=x[df$column_name_2]
 - rank() takes a group of values and calculates the rank of each value within the group ex. rank(c(21, 22, 24, 23)) returns [1] 1 2 4 3;
+- prop.table(table(train$Survived)) <- gives table with proportions, you have to specify whether you want row-wise or column-wise proportions.
+This is done by setting the second argument of prop.table(), called margin, to 1 or 2, respectively;

 ##Dplyr
 - data frames can be converted into table using tbl_df(), which makes it easier to work with, however table has the same properties as data frame so it can be manipulated the same way as data frame;